lucastorri/moca/README.md

 It is very specialized, in the sense that it will only downloaded the content (no processing is done on top of it) and it can associate *ids* to the given seeds.

-Politeness can also be configured, making a request to a same partition no more often than, let's say, every 5 seconds.
+Politeness can also be configured, making a request to a same partition no more often than, let's say, every 5 seconds. `Moca` also guarantees that two conflicting tasks are never executed at a same time.

-It is still in a very early state and problems are expected to happen.

-## Operation

-Each seed is associated to a **Work** unit and URLs to be followed are select by an implementation of the `LinkSelectionCriteria` class.
-If two distinct **Work** units end up hitting a same website, this website will be downloaded twice for each of the units.
-When started to run a given **Work**, urls to be downloaded are broken down in **Tasks**.

-`Moca` also guarantees that two conflicting tasks are never executed at a same time.
 Two tasks are considered to be conflicting if they belong to a same partition.
 A partition is stablished by an implementation of `PartitionSelector`, which by default is the url's host.
 So urls that share the same host will belong to a same partition.

+It is still in a very early state and problems are expected to happen.

+## Glossary

+* **Worker**: an entity of the system that will be responsible for actually downloading content.
+A single machine/cluster can have multiple instances of **workers** running;
+* **Master**: a singleton entity that is responsible for organizing what the **workers** of a specific machine/cluster will do;
+* **Seed**: a specific URL where crawling will start from;
+* **Partition**: a logical grouping that assembles URLs together.
+By default their hosts are used.
+This is used to decide if two given URLs can be fetched in parallel or not, without impacting politeness;
+* **Criteria**: given a fetched page, a **criteria** decides what links on that page should be fetched next;
+* **Work**: the basic input from user, it contains a **seed**, together with an *id*, plus the **criteria** that will be used when crawling it;
+* **Run**: The execution of a given **work**.
+It is used to organize the **tasks** that will compose it.
+A **work** can have multiple **runs** for different points in time, but never two **runs** happening at the same time;
+* **Task**: a set of URLs that will be passed to **workers** and then fetched by them.
+It also contains any other information necessary to accomplish that.

 ## Building